Last Updated on November 13, 2022 by Audrey Scott

-10. Stalk stray cats through Italy’s easternmost city, Otranto.
+10. Stalk stray cats through Italy’s easternmost city – Otranto, Puglia.

 Where to eat in Otranto: La Pignata, Via Rondachi 12, Otranto.
 One of the most delightful meals of our trip, including a discovery that Primitivo Rose (yes, that’s like white zinfandel) is an appropriate match for local seafood and pasta dishes.
 What to eat: The highlights of this meal were a starter of cozze gratinate (gratinated mussels) and Vellutata di Ceci e Fagioli con Pomodori Secchi e Gamberetti (mashed chickpeas and beans with sundried tomatoes and prawns).

-11. Soak up the coastal route south from Otranto to the tippy tip of Italy’s heel, Santa Maria di Leuca.
+11. Soak up the coastal route south from Otranto to the tippy tip of Italy’s heel, Santa Maria di Leuca, Puglia.

 In all our research prior to our trip, why hadn’t anyone told us the drive south of Otranto was so beautiful?
 We almost skipped the coastal route for something more direct.
 What a missed opportunity that would have been.

-If you have a car, do it.
+If you have a car, do this drive in southern Puglia.
 Take a little time, pull off the road frequently to satisfy your curiosity, breathe the air, take photos.
 Be sure to check out the 16th century watchtowers and elaborate, colorful 17th century Moorish palaces like Santa Cesarea Terme along the way.

-12. Celebrate your 15th wedding anniversary with a sunset Aperol spritz at Torre Vado.
+12. Celebrate your 15th wedding anniversary with a sunset Aperol spritz at Torre Vado, Puglia.